common-workflow-lab/wdl-cwl-translator/README.md

 ```
 make install-dep
 make test  # just the unit tests
+make help # to list major makefile targets
+make diff_pydocstyle_report # run a diff to show how much changes where made in the docstyle

 tox  # all the code checks
+tox -l # list of all configured tox environments
+tox -e py39-pydocstyle # perform only pydocstyle tests (py39 is the version of the python interpreter you have installed)

 ```

 ### Adding Test Cases